matplotlib/matplotlib/doc/api/api_changes.rst

 outward-facing API.
 If updating matplotlib breaks your scripts, this list may help describe what changes may be necessary in your code.

+* You can now print several figures to one pdf file.
+See the docstrings of the class :class:`matplotlib.backends.backend_pdf.PdfPages` for more information.

 * Removed configobj_ and `enthought.traits`_ packages, which are only
   required by the experimental traited config and are somewhat out of date.
 If needed, install them independently.